oracle/terraform-provider-oci/website/docs/d/functions_function.html.markdown

 	* `pbf_listing_id` - The [OCID](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/identifiers.htm) of the PbfListing this function is sourced from.
 	* `source_type` - Type of the Function Source.
 Possible values: PRE_BUILT_FUNCTIONS.
 * `state` - The current state of the function.
+* `success_destination` - An object that represents the destination to which Oracle Functions will send an invocation record with the details of the successful detached function invocation.
+A stream is an example of a success destination.
+Example: `{"kind": "STREAM", "streamId": "stream_OCID"}`
+	* `channel_id` - The ID of the channel in the queue.
+	* `kind` - The type of destination for the response to a successful detached function invocation.
+	* `queue_id` - The [OCID](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/identifiers.htm) of the queue.
+	* `stream_id` - The [OCID](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/identifiers.htm) of the stream.
+	* `topic_id` - The [OCID](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/identifiers.htm) of the topic.
 * `time_created` - The time the function was created, expressed in [RFC 3339](https://tools.ietf.org/html/rfc3339) timestamp format.
 Example: `2018-09-12T22:47:12.613Z`
 * `time_updated` - The time the function was updated, expressed in [RFC 3339](https://tools.ietf.org/html/rfc3339) timestamp format.
 Example: `2018-09-12T22:47:12.613Z`
 * `timeout_in_seconds` - Timeout for executions of the function.
 Value in seconds.